ghostery/local-sheriff/README.md

 2. URLs being leaked by a first-party to third-party.
 Via HTTP header like Referrer and/or via query parameters third-parties.
 3. Data being sent to third-parties in GET request & POST request.
 4. Information being entered in forms.
-5. As soons as Local Sheriff detects that a URL has been shared with a third-party, it issues an anonymous `GET` request to that page again to simulate what information can be accessed only based on the URL without user-cookies, session etc.
+5. As soon as Local Sheriff detects that a URL has been shared with a third-party, it issues an anonymous `GET` request to that page again to simulate what information can be accessed only based on the URL without user cookies, session etc.
 6. HTML content of page fetched after step-5 is also saved for inspection.

 ### The user can at any time visit the control-panel page by clicking the icon in the address bar: